Immunization Records •

 given over a 6-month period.
 This is considered a lifetime

-are available.
-Both are given as a 3-shot series, over a
+HPV: Gardasil® is available.
+It is given as a 3-shot series, over a

 6-month period.
 This is a considered a lifetime vaccination